 The church began the "Christmas at Andover" project.
 On the church property, the city of Bethlehem was reenacted, including live animals, train rides, Christmas lights, and the gospel message was given each night.
 Christmas at Andover occurred through 2012.

 In January 2013 The church adopted its current Bylaws and became and "elder led" congregation.

 Pastor Stokes resigned as Senior Pastor to become the Association Director for Central Kentucky Network of Baptists (previously Elkhorn Baptist Association).

 Eddie Schwarberg was called to be the fourth pastor (current) of The Baptist Church at Andover.
 Pastor Eddie was previously a Pastor in Knoxville, TN .
-He preached In lieu of a call with a sermon from Zechariah 3 and afterward received a 99% vote among the congregation to become the next pastor.
+He preached In lieu of a call and received a 99% vote among the congregation to become the next pastor.

 The motto of the church was changed to "Knowing Jesus Christ, growing in grace, enjoying God and one another."